 I think that’s probably all you can do at this age.
-When he’s a bit older, we’ll teach him about income (allowance), debt, investing and all that good stuff.
-Actually, I just read something extremely interesting in WSJ.
+When he’s a bit older, we’ll teach him about income (allowance), debt, investing, and all that good stuff.
+Actually, I just read something interesting in WSJ.
 A study found that personal finance classes don’t really help young people make good financial decisions.
 The knowledge is retained for only 6 months to a year and it’s usually gone by the time you need it.
 The researchers found that the biggest differentiating factor is really math.
 If you know math well, then it will be easy to understand concepts such as compound interest and mortgage.

 Wow, I thought a personal finance class would be helpful, but maybe that’s not the case.
 It’s probably best to involve kids with your financial decisions at home so they will be immersed in it from a young age.
 We’ll make sure our kid is comfortable with math so he’ll have a good foundation to build on when he’s older.
 He’s learning to add on his own now.
 That’s pretty cool to see.

 What should we teach our kid next?
-When did you start getting allowance when you were little?
+When did you start getting an allowance when you were little?

 *I invest in real estate across the United States with CrowdStreet.
 This is a great way to diversify your investment.
 There are many interesting commercial projects available so sign up for a free account and check them out!